San Francisco Department of Public Works corruption scandal: Ongoing corruption

 In March 2025, a former San Francisco Department of Building Inspection inspector, Van Zeng, was found guilty of violating conflict-of-interest laws.
 Zeng approved permits for properties owned by his parents and his father's construction company, Mutual Seiko Construction, where he had worked before joining the DBI.
 This violates San Francisco's conflict-of-interest laws, which prevent employees from making decisions that personally benefit them or their previous employers.

 San Francisco Inspector General

-The Nuru scandal exposed serious flaws in the city's oversight procedures and highlighted the perceived inability of the Ethics Commission and the District Attorney's Office to adequately investigate and curtail corruption in city departments.
+The Nuru scandal exposed flaws in the city's oversight procedures and highlighted the perceived inability of the Ethics Commission and the District Attorney's Office to adequately investigate and curtail corruption in city departments.

-The president of the San Francisco Board of Supervisors and 2024 mayoral candidate, Aaron Peskin, led the proposal for a new Inspector General (IG) in San Francisco.
+The president of the San Francisco Board of Supervisors and 2024 mayoral candidate, Aaron Peskin, proposed a new Inspector General (IG).
 The proposal established a centralized office tasked with looking into cases of fraud, waste, abuse, and misconduct within the city government and any businesses that do business with it, including nonprofits.

 Key elements of the proposal include: